mind-co/blog/index.md

 @def tags = ["syntax", "code"]

-this is the main explainy-site for comind, a new way to think. sounds weird to me but hey, it's what we're doing.
+comind is a new way to think.

 contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link) or send good vibes to [vibes@comind.me](mailto:vibes@comind.me).